 The main square of the Little Quarter, Little Quarter Square ♥ (Malostranské Náměstí) is a former marketplace now surrounded by fine Baroque buildings.
-It is dominated by Church of St Nicholas ♥♥ (Kostel Sv.
+It is dominated by the Church of St Nicholas ♥♥ (Kostel Sv.
 Mikuláše – yes, there are two churches of the same name in Prague).
 In this resplendent cathedral, you get a rare chance to ascend to the balcony for a good view of the church interior from an upper level.

-Vrtba Garden ♥♥ (Vrtbovská Zahrada), a beautiful Baroque garden of steps and ballustraded terraces.
+Vrtba Garden ♥♥ (Vrtbovská Zahrada), also nearby, is a beautiful Baroque concoction of steps and balustraded terraces.
 From the top terrace, there are magnificent views both of the castle and of the Little Quarter.

 Similar to Charles Street, the picturesque and narrow Nerudova Street ♥, which runs from Little Quarter Square up to the castle, has a splendid selection of fine houses adorned with magnificent heraldic beasts and emblems.